quakelive-server-standards/quakelive-server-standards/_myservers/README.md

   - '28960:28960' # external-port:internal-port
 ```

 To be able to undestand this you need to know that every service defined in a Docker Compose file runs in a Docker network.
 The internal port is one that is only visible inside that network.
 Thus if you would try and access it from outside you could not.
 Thus you also need to define an external port.
 The Docker engine will then map that external port to the internal one of the corresponding Docker service.
 The definition is `external-port:internal-port/protocol`.
+You can also refer to the [Docker documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/#ports) if you want to know more.

 In our case, the internal and external ports are the same.
 Thus, just write the port number two times, separated by a colon.
-You can also refer to the [Docker documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/#ports) if you want to know more.

 The next step is to set up the Quake Live dedicated server instance to actually use these ports.
-Use the environment variables `NET_PORT`, `ZMQ_RCON_PORT` and `ZMQ_STATS_PORT` to do so.
+Use the environment variables `NET_PORT`, `ZMQ_RCON_PORT` and `ZMQ_STATS_PORT` as described in the next section to do so.
 If you use the value of the game port for the rcon port and the value of the game port plus 1000 for the stats port, then you only have to specify the `NET_PORT` environment variable since the Docker container will set the other two accordingly.

 ### Environment